wp-plugins/timezonecalculator/readme.txt

 - `timezones`: alternative timezones-array - each array entry has to be a string as described in the Expert Section of the Admin Menu; default is the timezones-entries array which can be modified in the Admin Menu

 - `prefer_user_timezones`: prefer user set timezones - if they exist - to global or function call timezones; default is `false`

+- `user_id`: determines which user's timezones should be used; not set as default -> use the timezones of the user who is currently logged in

 - `use_container`: if set to `true` (default value), the current UTC is used as `query_time` and the same selected stats and format is used as set in the admin menu, TimeZoneCalculator wraps the output in a html div with the class `timezonecalculator-refreshable-output` - the class `timezonecalculator-output` will be used for all other output; if you set `use_container` to `false`, no container div will be generated